deepinsight/insightface/challenges/IFRT/README.md

 ## Evaluation Metric

+For ``Mask`` set, TAR is measured on mask-to-nonmask 1:1 protocal, with FAR less than 0.0001(e-4).

+For ``Children`` set, TAR is measured on all-to-all 1:1 protocal, with FAR less than 0.0001(e-4).

-TAR is measured on all-to-all 1:1 protocal, with FAR less than 0.000001(e-6).
+For other sets, TAR is measured on all-to-all 1:1 protocal, with FAR less than 0.000001(e-6).

 ## Baselines